mirzavu/portal/user instructions.md

 # Documentation Files

-- Do NOT create any md file.
+- Do NOT create any md file unless requested
 - Local Sudo password is 12121234 .
 Use it when you want

 # Web App Instructions